vishykaranth/vishykaranth.github.io/contents/topics/system-design/tools/cache-basics.md

     - Although, write through minimizes the risk of data loss,
         - since every write operation must be done twice before returning success to the client,
         - this scheme has the **disadvantage of higher latency for write operations**.
+- **Write-around cache**:

-Write-around cache: This technique is similar to write through cache, but data is written directly to permanent storage, bypassing the cache.
-This can reduce the cache being flooded with write operations that will not subsequently be re-read, but has the disadvantage that a read request for recently written data will create a “cache miss” and must be read from slower back-end storage and experience higher latency.
+    - This technique is similar to write through cache, but data is written directly to permanent storage, bypassing the cache.
+    - This can reduce the cache being flooded with write operations that will not subsequently be re-read,
+        - but has the disadvantage that a read request for recently written data will create a “cache miss”
+        - and must be read from slower back-end storage and experience higher latency.
+- **Write-back cache**: Under this scheme, data is written to cache alone and completion is immediately confirmed to the client.
+The write to the permanent storage is done after specified intervals or under certain conditions.
+This results in low latency and high throughput for write-intensive applications, however, this speed comes with the risk of data loss in case of a crash or other adverse event because the only copy of the written data is in the cache.